Transport of passengers and goods by transport enterprises

 Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 Transport enterprises NACE 49–51 (excl.
-494), entperprises and individuals owning road freight vehicles
+494), enterprises owning road freight vehicles.

-County line – passenger transportation by local county lines, the road of the start and end point are located in the same administrative territory of the county.
-The county line includes the public, commercial and special line transport.
+County line – passenger transportation by local county lines, the road of the start and end point are located in the same administrative territory of the county, or that has been commissioned by a county-level public transport centre.
+County lines include the public, commercial and special regular services.

-Domestic traffic – the origin and the destination point are inside of Estonia.
+Domestic traffic – the origin and the destination point are within Estonia.

 Enterprise – an enterprise consists of one or more companies (public limited company, private limited company, limited partnership, general partnership, commercial association) or branches of foreign companies or sole proprietors.
 Water transport statistics do not cover branches of foreign companies and sole proprietors.